jangroth/aws-certification-notes/solutions-architect-professional.md

 * Shared or dedicated tenancy (exclusive hardware or not)
   * Cannot be changed after VPC creation
 * *Security groups* and subnet-level *network ACLs*
-* Ability to extend on-premise network to cloud
+* Ability to extend on-premises network to cloud
 * On AWS
 	* <a href="https://aws.amazon.com/vpc/" target="_blank">Service</a> - <a href="https://aws.amazon.com/vpc/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/vpc-tkv.html" target="_blank">User Guide</a>